 VET courses can be included in the HSC pattern of study.
-All VET Industry Curriculum Framework Courses (ICF), are Category B. Only one Category B course can be used in the calculation of the ATAR.
-In order for a VET course to count towards an ATAR, a student must study a 240 hour course and must sit a written exam for the HSC.
+All VET Industry Curriculum Framework Courses (ICF) can be used in the calculation of the ATAR if a student studies the 240 hour course and sits the written exam for the HSC.